European Network Against Racism

 The European Network Against Racism (ENAR) is an EU-wide network of anti-racist NGOs.
 ENAR aims to end structural racism and discrimination and advocates for equality and solidarity for all Europeans.
-It connects local and national anti-racist NGOs throughout Europe and acts as an interface between its members and European institutions.
+It connects local and national anti-racist NGOs throughout Europe and acts as an interface between its +140 members and European institutions.
 It voices the concerns of ethnic and religious minorities in both European and national policy debates.

-ENAR is funded by the European Union, the Open Society Foundations, the Joseph Rowntree Charitable Trust, and the Sigrid Rausing Trust.
+ENAR is funded by the Open Society Foundations, the European AI & Society Fund, and Porticus.

 History

 ENAR is an outcome of the 1997 European Year Against Racism.
 Between March and September 1998, more than 600 NGOs were involved in national and European round table consultations to discuss the viability of such a structure.
 The 1998 Constitutive Conference of the European Network Against Racism brought together more than 200 representatives of these organisations to draw up a common programme of action.